-Marriage seems wonderfully endearing to the single person who has never ever married, and probably to the divorced individual who hankers for something to arrest their longing for companionship or sexual release, but marriage for nearly all of us is fairly a hard work at occasions.
+Marriage looks wonderfully endearing to the single person who has never ever married, and perhaps to the divorced particular person who hankers for some thing to arrest their longing for companionship or sexual release, but marriage for practically all of us is fairly a challenging work at times.
 (And I can say this even as a representative of my wife!).
-We carry so significantly of ourselves into our marriages – which is the two a good and a negative point.
+We carry so much of ourselves into our marriages – which is each a good and a bad thing.

-We carry in expectations of being ‘met’ by our partners: that they will satisfy us sexually, not invest also considerably money, not look for to manage us, that they will want to commit time with us.
-We also deliver in expectations of what our partners should carry to us: their virtues of diligence and moderation and sanctity and kindness – to name just four.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn into conscious due to our encroaching annoyance.
+We carry in expectations of getting ‘met’ by our partners: that they will satisfy us sexually, not devote too significantly income, not seek to control us, that they will want to commit time with us.
+We also bring in expectations of what our partners ought to deliver to us: their virtues of diligence and moderation and sanctity and kindness – to identify just four.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now grow to be conscious due to our encroaching annoyance.

 Can This Marriage Be Saved Stories